 Signs you should watch out for to avoid getting stuck with a lowball settlement offer

 Georgia workers file an average of 30,000 to 40,000 workers’ compensation claims each year.
-While many will receive compensation with no trouble, many others will get denied or mistakenly accept “lowball” workers’ compensation settlements.
+While some will receive compensation with no trouble, many others will get denied or mistakenly accept “lowball” workers’ compensation settlements.

 It’s understandable why injured workers are tempted to accept a settlement offer, even when they know it is less than they deserve.
 Medical bills may be piling up and you might be unable to work, putting your family’s financial future in jeopardy.
 This stress and uncertainty can weigh on you and make any offer seem appealing.